hkanjohansson/Battleship/README.md

 The case for the human player is done in the same fashion as when placing the ships i.e. fire inside the area or where there has not already been fired.
-If you are not doing it you will get told to fire in a correct way.
+If you are not doing it you will get told to fire in a correct way, until you have done it correctly.

 The AI player works in the same way with the addition that it should "think" like humans when playing Battleships i.e. when hit, search the four directions around.
 If hit again, continue